 Website operators search with the operator related: also targeted by competitors.

-Who want to display information about a domain map Google users, the search command is info: available.
+Who wants to display information about a domain map Google users, the search command is the info: available.
 It can display web pages that are similar to, refer to, or contain the domain name as a term. info: google.com

 If a search term is provided with the Google search operator intext:, the search engine will only provide links to web pages containing the corresponding search term in the text in the result list. intext: Edward Snowden

 The example request displays only web pages that use the search phrase, Edward Snowden, in-text elements.